ret2basic/Taichi-site/content/blog/solana-security-series-1.md

 If the destination account address can be **precomputed** (for example, a PDA derived from predictable seeds), an attacker can:

 1. Precompute the target address
-2. Transfer a minimal amount of lamports to it
+2. Transfer the minimum lamports needed to keep it **rent-exempt** (commonly the minimum balance for a system-owned, 0-data account)
 3. Cause `create_account` to revert with `AccountAlreadyInUse`, blocking the entire logic.

 This results in a **persistent DoS**, as subsequent attempts to initialize the account will fail.
 While brute-forcing arbitrary addresses is impractical, this attack becomes realistic when PDA seeds are simple or predictable (e.g., `user_pubkey`, `mint`, or `static identifiers`).